 AAWA provides opportunities for active members to participate in juried exhibitions.
 We currently have three juried exhibits planned, and these will be hosted by the venues listed below.
 Prospectuses will also be linked below as they become available.
-For questions, contact AAWA’s Juried Exhibit Committee Co-Chairs, Lynn Schaffer and Jan Fleming (contact information found in directory).
+For questions, contact AAWA’s Juried Exhibit Committee Chair, Jessica Richmond (contact information found in directory).

 Upcoming Juried Exhibit